SPSG-Hub/SPSG-Hub.github.io/content/pages/resources/grading_rubrics.md

 The points reflect relative weightings for each deliverable.
 The point distribution across different deliverables can vary depending upon institutional context and the specifics of the course.
-Combined, all rubrics below add up to 500 pts when for a project that includes four development sprints.
+Combined, all rubrics below add up to 500 pts for a project that includes four development sprints.

 &nbsp;